josecyc/Neurotron/README.md

 ## Future Improvements
 In its current configuration the Myo armband is capable of generating ~50Hz sample rate.
 Current studies suggest the bulk of neuronal EMG information is found in the 20hz - 500hz range.
 Our current hypothesis is that increased fidelity could be achieved in the model if EMG readings could be pushed closer to 1000hz to allow unaliased signals in this range to be captured.

 We have found that our model tends to shift the whole prediction mass towards an outlier position.
-What this equates is being unable to capture correctly when a single finger is moved, the model does this because it predicts a lower probability of lower overall loss if it shifts the whole prediction mass than if it predicts a singular finger.
+What this equates to, is being unable to capture correctly when a single finger is moved, the model does this because it predicts a lower probability of lower overall loss if it shifts the whole prediction mass than if it predicts a singular finger.
 An approach to deal with this data imbalance in regression problems should be explored.

 ## Project Contributors
 Jose Cruz y Celis